top of page

 Kid Lit: Refugees’ Experiences

-This post builds on the previous.
+This post builds on the previous post.
 I know there’s a lot going on.
 COVID-19, systemic and systematic racism, poverty, so much more, you name it.
 I know.
 There is always more going on than many of us can or choose to acknowledge or focus on.
 Many of us have the privilege of that choice.
 Many more do not.

 We can start by opening our hearts and minds.
 Here are some books you can read to begin opening yours and those of your children.
 Please read my previous post, World Refugee Day, if you haven’t, for more context.